infancy/rainy/README.md

-# valley is a ray tracer
+# kari is a ray tracer